the-neural-networker/neural-style-transfer/README.md

 </div>

 ## Description
 Pytorch implementation of the Neural Style Transfer algorithm.
-Link to the original paper: [Gatys et al.](./paper/neural_style_transfer.pdf)
+Link to the original paper by [Gatys et al.](./paper/neural_style_transfer.pdf)

 ## How to run
 First, install dependencies (a new python virtual environment is recommended).